-- Likelihoods - Relative abundance indices with lognormal observation errors.
-Depending on the CPUE option, some of these CPUE series may have been down-weighted to the point that they were uninformative. - Length frequencies multinomial sampling assumptions (with assumed sample sizes << reported sample sizes depending on the option) - Prior distributions and Penalties: - Annual recruitment deviates (lognormal) from the stock-recruitment relationship. - Every estimated parameter for selectivity, catchability, and R0, requires a prior probability distribution.
-For these parameters, the prior adopted was very diffuse, such that a bound was likely to be hit before the prior would exert an appreciable influence (e.g. SD = 99). - Weak penalty (e.g. SD = 99) on the spatial distribution of the recruitment deviates in the 4 area model. - Smooth penalties for parameters approaching bounds were adopted, however, bounds were not approached for any of the models discussed here (i.e. presumably because the parameters that are most difficult to estimate were generally fixed (i.e. growth, M, steepness).
+- Likelihoods - o Relative abundance indices with lognormal observation errors. - Length frequencies multinomial sampling assumptions (with assumed sample sizes << reported sample sizes depending on the option) - Prior distributions and Penalties: - Annual recruitment deviates (lognormal) from the stock-recruitment relationship. - $\circ$ Every estimated parameter for selectivity, catchability, and R0, requires a prior probability distribution.
+For these parameters, the prior adopted was very diffuse, such that a bound was likely to be hit before the prior would exert an appreciable influence (e.g. SD = 99).

+- $\circ$ Weak penalty (e.g. SD = 99) on the spatial distribution of the recruitment deviates in the 4 area model. - Smooth penalties for parameters approaching bounds were adopted, however, bounds were not approached for any of the models discussed here (i.e. presumably because the parameters that are most difficult to estimate were generally fixed (i.e. growth, M, steepness).